LordDashMe/github-contribution-stats/README.md

 | 30 - 21 | B | #ed962f |
 | 20 - 0 | C | #b30000 |

-- Using some of the common statistic formula we are able to calculate the final ratings.
-See the code implementation [ContributionRatings.js](https://github.com/LordDashMe/github-contribution-stats/blob/master/src/ContributionRatings.js)
+The ratings scale are based on this [Academic Grading In Japan](https://en.wikipedia.org/wiki/Academic_grading_in_Japan) I was fascinated with that ("S" rarely given :joy:) and also we used some of the common formula in Statistic like (Mean, SD, Z-Score, etc.) to get the final scores based on the 4 data sets (Commits, Pull Requests, Issues and Code Reviews).
+If you want check the technical details of it you can visit this file [ContributionRatings.js](https://github.com/LordDashMe/github-contribution-stats/blob/master/src/ContributionRatings.js).

 ## Layout Customization

-- This features will be release soon.
+This features will be add soon.
 We will unlock the layout customization depending on what you like :heart:.

+## Support

+Probably you will notice that the generated template has a message below, we added this feature in order to preserved the origin of the project.
+If you want to remove this just make sure you give a star in the project and after a couple minutes this will disappear (we need this minutes because we implemented a caching for each generated template).

 ## License